-Fishing on the Pan has been great!
-Flows are in line with the historical average for this time of year the water is cool and clear.
-That said, keep an eye on rain as the river has been prone to brief, yet substantial, blow outs leaving the water stained red.
-Look for trout to stack up in the deep and slow stuff in the early hours and migrate to the riffles, outer seams and tailouts as the day goes on.
-Dry fly fishing is incredible this time of year with a variety of hatches occurring throughout the day.
-The PMD and trico hatches, in particular, have been especially fun, but we're also seeing midges, caddis, sallies and drakes make regular appearances.
-Midges have traditionally kicked things off first thing in the morning followed by BWOs in the early afternoon.
+Flows have come down substantially since the end of September and have trended slightly below the historical average for this time of year.
+With this in mind, look for trout to stack up in the deep and slow stuff in the early hours and migrate to the riffles, outer seams and tailouts as the day goes on.
+Dry fly fishing has been great and while the summer was nothing short of incredible, we're still seeing some great surface action and hatch activity.
+Midges are kicking things off first thing in the morning followed by BWOs in the early afternoon.
 We're still seeing some lingering caddis, but you'll want to focus most of your efforts on the smaller bugs, particularly in the morning.
 When nymphing, smaller imitative bugs are producing the best results.
-However, bigger bugs like stonefly larva, leeches, caddis larva, worms or mysis shrimp have been consistent producers as well.
-Pat's Rubber Legs, Barr's Tungstones, Mini Leeches, San Juan Worms and Mayer's Mysis are all great options right now.
-Trail any of the aforementioned lead flies with one or more smaller midge, baetis or caddis larva/pupa.
+However, bigger bugs like stonefly larva, leeches, worms or mysis shrimp have been consistent producers as well.
+Pat's Rubber Legs, Mini Leeches, San Juan Worms and Mayer's Mysis are all great options right now.
+Trail any of the aforementioned lead flies with one or more smaller midge, baetis larva/pupa.
 Depth is crucial.
 Focus on the deepest water columns in the early hours and as the day progresses, lighten the load and fish the mid to upper columns.